jansenc/jansenc.github.io/news/index.md

 <h2>2026</h2>
 <ul>
    <li>
     I am part of the organization committee of the 2026 edition of the <a href="https://www.ifi.lmu.de/kiml/en/school26/">SIPTA Summer School</a> taking place at LMU Munich from July 27 through 31.
+There, I will be lecturing the Wednesday session on decsion making.
+Very much looking forward to it!
   </li>
    <li>
     Our paper <strong>Empirical Decision Theory</strong> was accepted for publication in <strong>Information Sciences</strong>.